Laxmihadapad/vijaya_demo1/README.md

 # vijaya_demo1
-This is my first git repository
+This is my first git repository.
+Author-vijayalaxmi